I-2-6-15.Hearing by Video Teleconferencing (VTC) or Telephone

 A. Participant in Hearing Appears by VTC or Telephone

-Administrative law judges (ALJ) generally conduct hearings in which one or more participants appear by VTC or telephone in the same manner as in-person hearings (using the procedures in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-6).
+Administrative law judges (ALJ) may conduct hearings in which one or more participants appear by VTC or telephone in the same manner as in person hearings (using the procedures in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-6).
 However, an ALJ will consider the additional issues noted below.

 For technical guidance on VTC hearings, see hearing office Standard Hearings Operations Procedure (SHOP) section 4.2.11.

 1. Security Guards (Remote Sites Only)

 If one or more parties appear at a remote site, an ALJ must determine whether a security guard needs to be present at the remote site.

 A claimant's right to access to the record is the same whether he or she appears at a hearing in person, by VTC, or by telephone.
 For the general policy regarding providing an opportunity to examine the claim(s) file and proposed exhibits, see HALLEX I-2-1-35.